lter/LTER-core-metabase/docs/populate.md

 # Populate LTER-core-metabase for generating EML

-Last updated: September 26th 2019
+Last updated: January 10th, 2020

 See [installation here](quick_start.md).

-This guide walks you through populating LTER-core-metabase for generating Ecological Metadata Language (EML) documents, and addresses frequently encountered problems.
-(CV means "controlled vocabulary" as in parent table, not as in the LTER Controlled Vocabulary Thesaurus.)
+This guide walks you through populating LTER-core-metabase for generating EML, and addresses frequently encountered problems.

+CV means "controlled vocabulary" as in parent table, not as in the LTER Controlled Vocabulary Thesaurus.

 ## What to do with each schema